shabeer-syed/ACEs/about.md

 Click on the header to see a table overview of median rankings of selected and excluded ACE indicators from the selection process.

 ## How can ACEs indicators and domains help (so what)? - the four R's
-The main objectvie of the ACEs research is to help improve the health of vulnerable families and individuals by promoting a trauma-informed approach to care.
-The research outputs aims to inform public health and policy regarding surveliance and ACEs prevention.
+The main objectvie of the ACE domains and indicators is to help improve the health of vulnerable families and individuals by promoting a trauma-informed approach to care.
+The ACE indicators aims support data-driven integration of trauma-informed care across health platforms, and to inform public health policy and service commissioning.

 We **do not** recommend using ACE indicators for screening purposes to guide clinical decion making on an individual  level.
 It is important that further reasearch is conducted to evaluate if the benefits of indvidual identification or screening outweigh the harms, so screening does not become an end in and of itself.

 employ the four "R's" a trauma informed approach that underpinn implications of our research outlines potential implications of ACEs research.
 SAMHSA's have written a comprehensive guide on h.